KlimaDAO/klimadao/README.md

 # Summary

-This repo contains 4 packages: `@klimadao/site`, `@klimadao/app`, `@klimadao/cms` and `@klimadao/lib`.
+This repo contains 6 packages.

-`@klimadao/site` -> klimadao.finance homepage.
-In the future, we can add the docs and blog as well.

-`@klimadao/app` -> app.klimadao.finance, a standalone single-page-app.
-Should be exportable as a static site for deployment on IPFS.
+`@klimadao/app` -> app.klimadao.finance, a standalone single-page-app for protocol interactions.

-`@klimadao/lib` -> A shared component and theme library.
-For now, just a set of resources shared by the above two apps.
-In the future, this can be extended and published on NPM as a component library for use in other community projects.

-`@klimadao/cms` -> The Content Management System at klimadao.sanity.studio.
+`@klimadao/carbon-projects` -> A Sanity CMS that contains curated data for Verra projects, deployed to [carbon-projects.sanity.studio](https://carbon-projects.sanity.studio/), and referenced by the Carbonmark frontend and backend.
 NOTE: Unlike the other packages, this one is **not** included as an NPM workspace from the root package.json.
+To work with the CMS you need to run `sanity install` from inside the `carbon-projects` folder.

+`@klimadao/carbonmark` -> The NextJS project that powers the carbonmark web application at carbonmark.com.
+The backend Node.js web-service and smart contracts are located in separate repositories.

+`@klimadao/cms` -> A Sanity CMS that powers our blog, deployed to [klimadao.sanity.studio](https://klimadao.sanity.studio).
+NOTE: Unlike the other packages, this one is **not** included as an NPM workspace from the root package.json.
 To work with the CMS you need to run `sanity install` from inside the `cms` folder.

-This is because it is managed by the sanity [command line interface](https://www.sanity.io/docs/getting-started-with-sanity-cli), which uses `yarn` under the hood.
+`@klimadao/lib` -> Components and utilities that are shared between packages.

+`@klimadao/site` -> klimadao.finance homepage, content and cms-powered pages.

 ## Requirements